 - Washington Trust

-Of course, this isn’t an entirely complete, up to date list.
-It would be impossible to keep tabs on every single lending institution and update this part of the article monthly, but this is a pretty decent attempt.
-You could call every one of those banks and see if they have a doctor loan program in your state…or you could let Doctor Loan USA take the heavy lifting off your plate and connect you with someone at one of those banks who specializes in physician loans and has years of experience working with people just like you.
+You could call all these banks and see if they have a program in your state…or you could let Doctor Loan USA take the heavy lifting off your plate and connect you with a loan officer at one of those banks who specializes in physician mortgage loans.

-Conventional Mortgages – These are your typical mortgages, and encompass anything that isn’t part of a specific government loan or special program.
-They come in many flavors: 30, 20, 15 and 10year fixed rate or 5/1, 7/1 and 10/1 adjustable rate mortgages (ARM).
-If you put at least 20% down, you’ll get a better interest rate and will not have to pay mortgage insurance.
-This is a good idea if you have the cash.
+Conventional Mortgages – These are typical mortgages, and encompass anything that isn’t part of a specific government loan or special program.
+They come in many flavors: 30, 20, 15 and 10-year fixed rate or 5/1, 7/1 and 10/1 adjustable rate mortgages (ARM).
+If you put in at least a 20% down payment, you’ll get a better interest rate and will not have to pay mortgage insurance.

 Many banks offer options for you to pay less than 20% down.
-The disadvantage of putting less money down are higher rates.
-If you’re not able to put 20% down, the bank will require you to pay PMI.
+The disadvantage of putting less money into a down payment are higher rates.
+If you’re not able to put 20% down, the bank requires PMI.

-As of September 2016, you’ll have to put down at least 3% for this type of loan.
-Before the 2008 financial meltdown, there were many programs available that offered borrowers 100% financing.
-Those options have disappeared, many say with good reason.
+As of November 2017, you’ll have to put down at least 3% for this type of loan.

 FHA Loans – These loans are administered and regulated by the Federal Housing Authority.
-They allow for lower credit scores than conventional loans and require as little as 3.5% down.
-They also require private mortgage insurance (PMI) on all loans.
+They allow for lower credit scores than conventional loans and require as little as 3.5% for a down payment.
+They require private mortgage insurance (PMI) on all loans.

 VA Loans – This program was created for US Military veterans and are guaranteed by the VA.
 They do not require a down payment or PMI, but there is an upfront fee (1.5% – 2% depending on your down payment) with most loans.

-USDA Loans – Offered to rural, low-income borrowers, these mortgages require zero money down, are often cheaper than going the FHA route.
+USDA Loans – Offered to rural, low-income borrowers, these mortgages require no down payment, are often cheaper than going the FHA route.
 They are sponsored and administered by the US Department of Agriculture and do require PMI.

 State and Local Programs – These programs aim to help low to moderate income buyers purchase a home.
-Some are aimed at certain professions like teachers, firefighters and police officers.
-You can find out more and see if there is something available for doctors here.
-The last time I checked, there was not.
+Some are aimed at certain professions like teachers, firefighters, and police officers.

 7) How to compare banks and their mortgages

-It may seem like a daunting task, but putting the time into up-front research is well worth the end result.
-For example, on a $300,000 30-year fixed rate mortgage, reducing your interest rate by just .25% will save you almost $16,000 in interest payments over the life of your mortgage.
+It may seem daunting, but putting the time into up-front research is well worth the end result.
+For example, on a $300,000 30-year fixed rate mortgage, reducing your interest rate by just .25% will save you almost $16,000 in interest payments over the life of your loan.

-To compare banks and get the best doctor loan and rates, you need a simple, systematic process.
+To compare banks and get the best rates, you need a systematic process.

 First, research banks on Google and social media.
-It is amazing how much information is available online.
-It’s overwhelming.
 Here are two articles to get you started:

-Next, put together a final list of banks that interest you, and call them.
-Make sure you ask for someone who specializes in working with physicians.
-If you don’t, you’ll likely get a general hotline attended by newbies.
-They may not know what a physician loan is, even if their bank offers one.
+Next, put together a list of banks that have loans that interest you, and call them.
+Ask for someone who specializes in working with physicians.
+If you don’t, you’ll likely get a general hotline attended by newbie loan officers.
+They may not know what a physician home loan is, even if their bank offers one.

-If you find someone who knows the program, and you like what you hear, ask them to put together a Loan Estimate (includes rate, annual percentage rate, closing costs and mortgage features).
+If you find someone who knows the doctor loan program, and you like what you hear, ask them to put together a Loan Estimate (includes rate, annual percentage rate, closing costs and mortgage features).
 The LE form is the new form required by law as of October 3, 2015.
-It will be delivered to you within three days of submitting your application.
+The loan estimate will be delivered to you within three days of submitting your application.

-Please note: you don’t have to provide a ton of written information at this phase.
-However, the more information you provide, the more accurate the estimate will be.
-You’re also not to required to pay anything other than maybe a small fee for the lender to pull your credit report.
-Typically, this might be around twenty bucks.
+Note: you don’t have to provide a ton of written information at this phase.
+However, the more information you provide, the more accurate the loan estimate will be.
 All you have to provide now is:

 Don’t worry about your credit taking a hit.
 As long as you do all your shopping within a 45 day period, you’re good.

-Finally, armed with that data, you can get to work comparing apples to apples.
-Use this handy mortgage comparison calculator to input your data and make a solid comparison for your doctor loans.
+Finally, armed with that data, you can get to work comparing apples to apples and find the best loan options.
+Use this handy mortgage comparison calculator to input your data and make a solid comparison.

 8) How mortgage rates are determined by banks

-Before we get into negotiating rates, it’s helpful to understand how banks come up with the rates they charge borrowers for their home loans.
-This is a fascinating, complicated process.
+Before we get into negotiating rates, it’s helpful to understand how banks come up with rates for their mortgages.
 It’s not possible to say that interest rates are tied to one particular index, economic factor or governing body.
-It is possible to say that banks want to be as competitive as possible and at the same time as profitable as possible.
-This leads to the very strategic game that is determining their rates.
+It is possible to say that banks want to be as competitive as possible and at the same time as profitable as possible on their home loans.
+This leads to the strategic game that is determining loan terms and rates.

-This approach isn’t an exact science, but it will give you a good idea of what the absolute lowest rates are for the mortgage loan market on any given day.
-It will also give you a good idea of rates in general, so when you finally talk to a lending officer about doctor loans, you have some context and knowledge on the subject.
+This approach isn’t an exact science, but it will give you an idea of what the lowest rates are for mortgages on any given day.
+It will also give you a good idea of loan amounts, payment options, and rates, so when you finally talk to a lending officer about doctor loans, you have some context and knowledge on the subject.

 The sites I’ve listed below always find a way not to include everything you’ll actually be paying.
 They caveat everything.
-I guarantee if you submit a contact request, legions of hungry loan officers will bombard you with tons of phone calls and emails.
-They want your business and have been trained with military precision to reach out until you tell them to stop (OK, that might be a slight exaggeration, but you get my point).
+If you submit a contact request, legions of hungry loan officers will bombard you with phone calls and emails.
+They have been trained with military precision to reach out until you tell them to stop (OK, that might be a slight exaggeration, but you get my point).

 However, this is a pretty easy way to gather information for the next step, which is….

-10) Getting the best rate will involve negotiation, there’s no way around it
+10) Getting the best rate will involve negotiation

 Do you know what the most effective way to get the best rate on a doctor mortgage loan is?

-Before you start shopping around, you should pull your report from the big three reporting agencies: Equifax, Experian, and Transunion.
-The easiest, most cost effective way (it’s free) is to head over to Annual Credit Report.
-They will pull all three for you at the same time.
-The Federal Government authorizes this service.
-It’s safe, but watch out for ads that might confuse you into signing up for something you don’t need.
-Also, don’t worry: pulling your own credit will never hurt your score.
+Before you start shopping, you should pull your report from the big three credit score reporting agencies: Equifax, Experian, and Transunion.
+The easiest, most cost-effective way (it’s free) is to head over to Annual Credit Report.
+Don’t worry: pulling your own credit will never hurt your score.

-You should do what you can (look for mistakes, etc.) and get your credit in order before applying for a doctor loan.
-For some of you (everyone makes mistakes), fixing your credit in a short period isn’t possible.
-As long as you’re over 520—the absolute lowest score you can have and still qualify for a mortgage—you’re in business.
-Remember, the better your score, the better your rates and the more money you’ll save.
+You should look for mistakes and get your credit in order before applying for a mortgage.
+As long as you’re over 520—the lowest score you can have and still qualify for a mortgage—you’re in business.

-If your score is less than 700, my honest advice is to wait, repair your credit and save for a down payment.
-Physician mortgage programs typically require a credit score of at least 700 – 720 to qualify.
+If your score is less than 700, my advice is to wait, repair your credit and save for a down payment.
+Doctor mortgage programs typically require a credit score of at least 700 – 720 to qualify.

-Next, you can—and should—negotiate everything on your physician loan: rates, fees & closing costs.
+Next, you can—and should—negotiate everything: rates, fees & closing costs.
 At this point, you should have your three estimates.
 Call the lenders and let them know you’re shopping the loan to 3 different banks and are looking for the best deal.
-Be upfront, and let them know this mortgage is imperative to you and that you’re looking for the best deal possible.
+Be upfront, and let them know you’re looking for the best deal possible.
 Don’t shy away from this part.
 It may seem awkward, but as long as you’re doing it respectfully, you have every right in the world to negotiate for yourself and your family.

 In some cases, you may find that some lenders are off-put by your straightforwardness.
 This lender isn’t for you.

-There are also many extremely busy lending officers working for banks who already have the best rates on physician loans in the market.
-The don’t need to lower their rates, or negotiate much because the rate is already low.
+There are also many busy lending officers working for banks who already have the best rates.
+The don’t need to lower their rates or negotiate much because the rate is already low.
 These MLOs (mortgage lending officers) will be less attentive and less patient with negotiations.